Everett massacre: Shootout

-More than 200 vigilantes or "citizen deputies", under the ostensible authority of Snohomish County Sheriff McRae, met in order to repel the "anarchists."
-As the Verona drew into the dock, and someone on board threw a line over a bollard, McRae stepped forward and called out "Boys, who's your leader?"
+More than 200 vigilantes or "citizen deputies", under the ostensible authority of Snohomish County Sheriff McRae, met in order to repel the "anarchists".
+As the Verona drew into the dock and someone on board threw a line over a bollard, McRae stepped forward and called out, "Boys, who's your leader?"
 The IWW men laughed and jeered, replying "We're all leaders," and they started to swing out the gang plank.
 McRae drew his pistol, told them he was the sheriff, he was enforcing the law, and they couldn't land here.
 There was a silence, then a Wobbly came up to the front and yelled out "the hell we can't."

 Just then a single shot rang out, followed by about ten minutes of intense gunfire.
 Most of it came from the vigilantes on the dock, but some fire came from the Verona, although the majority of the passengers were unarmed.
 Whether the first shot came from boat or dock was never determined.
 Passengers aboard the Verona rushed to the opposite side of the ship, nearly capsizing the vessel.
-The ship's rail broke and a number of passengers were ejected into the water, some drowned as a result but how many is not known, or whether persons who'd been shot also went overboard.
+The ship's rail broke and a number of passengers were ejected into the water, some drowned as a result, but how many is not known or whether persons who'd been shot also went overboard.
 Over 175 bullets pierced the pilot house alone, and the captain of the Verona, Chance Wiman, was only able to avoid being shot by ducking behind the ship's safe.

 Once the ship righted herself somewhat after the near-capsize, some slack came on the bowline, and Engineer Shellgren put the engines hard astern, parting the line, and enabling the steamer to escape.
 Out in the harbor, Captain Wiman warned off the approaching Calista and then raced back to Seattle.

 Death toll

-At the end of the mayhem, two citizen deputies lay dead with 16 or 20 others wounded, including Sheriff McRae.
-The two businessman-deputies that were shot were actually shot in the back by fellow deputies; their injuries were not caused by Wobbly gunfire.
-The IWW officially listed 5 dead with 27 wounded, although it is speculated that as many as 12 IWW members may have been killed.
-There was a good likelihood that at least some of the casualties on the dock were caused not by IWW firing from the steamer, but on vigilante rounds from the cross-fire of bullets coming from the Edison.
-The local Everett Wobblies started their street rally anyway, and as a result, McRae's deputized citizens rounded them up and hauled them off to jail.
+At the end of the mayhem, two deputized citizens lay dead, with 16 or 20 others wounded, including Sheriff McRae.
+The two citizen deputies that were killed were actually shot in the back by fellow deputies; their wounds were not caused by Wobbly gunfire.
+The IWW officially listed 5 dead and 27 wounded, although it is speculated that as many as 12 IWW members may have been killed.
+There was a good likelihood that at least some of the casualties on the dock were caused not by IWW firing from the steamer, but by vigilante rounds from the cross-fire of bullets coming from the Edison.
+The local Everett Wobblies started their street rally anyway.
+In response, McRae's deputized citizens rounded them up and hauled them off to jail.
 As a result of the shootings, Governor Ernest Lister of the State of Washington sent companies of militia to Everett and Seattle to help maintain order.